osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 title: The Flex Output
 ---

-*Version >= 1.3.0*{: .version} The *flex* output appeared first in version 1.3.0 of osm2pgsql.
+*Version 1.3.0 to 1.4.2*{: .version} The *flex* output appeared first in version 1.3.0 of osm2pgsql.
+It was marked as experimental until version 1.4.2

-The Flex output is experimental.
-Everything in here is subject to change.
-{: .note}

 The *flex* output, as the name suggests, allows for a flexible configuration that tells osm2pgsql what OSM data to store in your database and exactly where